astropy/astropy/docs/development/pd/community.rst

 Contributor community
 =====================

-pandas is a community-driven open source project developed by a large group of `contributors <https://github.com/astropy/astropy/graphs/contributors>`_ and a smaller group of `maintainers <https://pandas.pydata.org/about/team.html>`_.
+astropy is a community-driven open source project developed by a large group of `contributors <https://github.com/astropy/astropy/graphs/contributors>`_ and a smaller group of `maintainers <https://astropy.pydata.org/about/team.html>`_.
-The pandas leadership has made a strong commitment to creating an open, inclusive, and positive community.
-Please read the pandas `Code of Conduct
+The astropy leadership has made a strong commitment to creating an open, inclusive, and positive community.
+Please read the astropy `Code of Conduct
-<https://pandas.pydata.org/community/coc.html>`_ for guidance on how to
+<https://astropy.pydata.org/community/coc.html>`_ for guidance on how to
 interact with others in a way that makes the community thrive.

-We offer several meetings and communication channels to share knowledge and connect with others within the pandas community.
+We offer several meetings and communication channels to share knowledge and connect with others within the astropy community.

 Community meeting
 -----------------

-The pandas Community Meeting is a regular sync meeting for the project's maintainers which is open to the community.
+The astropy Community Meeting is a regular sync meeting for the project's maintainers which is open to the community.
 Everyone is welcome to attend and contribute to conversations.